 Ever since world-inspiring Greta Thunberg took the international stage to fight for better environmental laws, young adults, teenagers and children everywhere have started to get invested in slowing climate change.
 With determination and fierce dedication in tow, young people have turned towards advocating for stricter policies and procedures, including on a federal, state and local level.

 - Compost: Composting is the process of using natural food waste to provide better food for growing produce.
 Most of the time, we throw food out without realizing that it can be used in composting, including coffee grounds.
-This is definitely one that parents and kids alike can contribute to.
+This is definitely one that parents and kids alike can contribute to, and you can easily set up a compost bin in your backyard.
 By keeping a list of compostable items on the fridge, you can remember not to throw out the eggshells and instead add them to the compost pile.
 Then, when it’s ready, add it to the soil of your growing garden to make the plants grow stronger and faster.

 - Study Up: There’s power in reading!
 It’s important for your children to learn about the different ways climate change can impact different areas of life.
 There are lots of magazines and books that your children can read (or you can read to them) that detail how climate change affects the world.
 Who knows?
 You might even learn something, too.

 - Take a Walk: Your kids can’t appreciate the environment if they don’t spend time in nature.
 Take a walk through your local park, go to a living museum or even walk through the neighborhood to get your kids interested in the outdoors.
-Encourage them to play outside with their friends, or take a couple of bike rides to get smaller groceries from your local convenience store to encourage them to use alternative modes of transportation.
+Encourage them to play outside with their friends, or take a couple of bike rides to get smaller groceries from your local convenience store to encourage them to use alternative modes of transportation, including walking, biking, carpooling. etc.

 - Learn to Really Recycle: Recycling can be confusing!
 With so many regulations and rules, it can sometimes seem easier just to throw everything in the trash and not even bother with the hassle of sorting your recycling properly.
 However, if you want to truly teach your kids to be environmentally friendly, then it’s important to properly recycle.
 There are plenty of resources out there to help you understand what’s recyclable and what’s not.
 The more you do something, the easier it’ll get to remember what to do and what not to do!